 - Requirements: An associate’s degree from an accredited program.

-Note that the median salary takes many salaries into account.
-A career may pay higher or lower.
-It depends on demand, cost of living, productivity, and other factors.
+Note that the average salary is a sum of many salaries divided by the total number of values to find the midpoint.
+What this means is that these careers may pay higher or lower than 60k.
+It depends on the location, demand, cost of living, productiveness, and other factors.

 More FAQs on Making $60,000 a Year